-If you’re used to picking up your salads in plastic bags at the supermarket there’s something incredibly exotic about a recipe like this.
+If you’re used to picking up your salads in plastic bags at the supermarket there’s something incredibly exotic about a Thai salad.
 Thai salads are typically made with a combination of sweet, sour, spicy, and salty flavors, which is a common flavor profile in Thai cuisine overall and very different from what we in the West expect in our salads.

 - CABBAGE: both green and red cabbage.
 I almost always opt for Savoy cabbage for slaws because it’s got a little more personality than plain green cabbage.
-I’m not recommending it, but you could make Thai salad with a bagged coleslaw mix in a pinch.
+You could make Thai salad with a bagged coleslaw mix in a pinch.

 - HOT PEPPERS: totally optional.
 I went with red jalapeños and they really did spice up the salad.